apache/bigtop/bigtop-packages/src/charm/pig/layer-pig/README.md

     pig

+# Verifying

-## Status and Smoke Test
+## Status

-The services provide extended status reporting to indicate when they are ready:
+Apache Bigtop charms provide extended status reporting to indicate when they are ready:

     juju status